EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 on the ground that the expression might offend the listener.
-On the contrary, we have said that these "are classically not justifications validating the suppression of expression protected by the First Amendment.”
+On the contrary, we have said that these "are classically not justifications validating the suppression of expression protected by the First Amendment."
 And in _Zauderer_, where we struck down a ban on attorney advertising, we held that "the mere possibility that some members of the population might find advertising offensive cannot justify suppressing it.
-The same must hold true for advertising that some members of the bar might find beneath their dignity.”
+The same must hold true for advertising that some members of the bar might find beneath their dignity."

 We have applied this principle to direct-mail cases as well as with respect to general advertising, noting that the right to use the mails is protected by the First Amendment.
-In _Bolger_, we held that a statute designed to "shield recipients of mail from materials that they are likely to find offensive” furthered an interest of "little weight,” noting that "we have consistently held that the fact that protected speech may be offensive to some does not justify its suppression.”
+In _Bolger_, we held that a statute designed to "shield recipients of mail from materials that they are likely to find offensive" furthered an interest of "little weight," noting that "we have consistently held that the fact that protected speech may be offensive to some does not justify its suppression."
 It is only where an audience is captive that we will assure its protection from some offensive speech.
-Outside that context, "we have never held that the Government itself can shut off the flow of mailings to protect those recipients who might potentially be offended.”
+Outside that context, "we have never held that the Government itself can shut off the flow of mailings to protect those recipients who might potentially be offended."
 The occupants of a household receiving mailings are not a captive audience, and the asserted interest in preventing their offense should be no more controlling here than in our prior cases.
-All the recipient of objectionable mailings need do is to take "the short, though regular, journey from mail box to trash can.”
-As we have observed, this is "an acceptable burden, at least so far as the Constitution is concerned.”
+All the recipient of objectionable mailings need do is to take "the short, though regular, journey from mail box to trash can."
+As we have observed, this is "an acceptable burden, at least so far as the Constitution is concerned."
 If these cases forbidding restrictions on speech that might be offensive are to be overruled, the Court should say so.